-[&]quot;Cardiac and Vascular Company" sells products related to Interventional Systems (TIS), Neurovascular, Cardiovascular and Vascular Graft.
+The Cardiac and Vascular Company sells products related to Interventional Systems, Neuro, Cardiovascular and Aortic.

-[&]quot;Medical Care Solutions Company" sells products related to Hospital Care Solutions, Life Care Solutions and Pharmaceutical Solutions.
+The Medical Care Solutions Company sells products related to Hospital Care Solutions, Life Care Solutions and Pharmaceutical Solutions.

-[&]quot;Blood and Cell Technologies Company" sells products related to Blood and Cell Technologies.
+The Blood and Cell Technologies Company sells products related to Blood and Cell Technologies.

-[&]quot;Adjustments" includes mainly proceeds from outward temporary staffing to external customers that are not attributable to reportable segments.
+"Adjustments" includes mainly proceeds from outward temporary staffing to external customers that are not attributable to reportable segments.